Accents in German: 7 German Dialects From Around The World

 2. Austrian German (Österreichisches Deutsch)

 As noted before, there is an Austrian Standard German which is very, very similar to the German Standard German you’re learning.
-In fact, if you see Austrian German in writing, such as in the newspapers Die Presse or Der Standard, you might not notice any differences at all!
+If you see Austrian German in writing, such as in the newspapers Die Presse or Der Standard, you might not notice any differences at all!

 But again, spoken language is different.
 You’ll immediately notice some pronunciation differences in the Standarddeutsch of this YouTuber, and when she switches out of the standard, you might even feel a little lost!